pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 - **Minimal Exposure**: The private key never leaves Ring — apps never see it
 - **Infrequent Use**: Ring is only needed when granting access to a new app
-- **Session Delegation**: After authorization, apps operate with session tokens issued by the homeserver
+- **Session Delegation**: After authorization, apps operate with session tokens issued by the Homeserver
 - **No Recovery**: If you lose both your device and your mnemonic, your identity is permanently lost

 This model minimizes the attack surface: even a compromised app cannot steal your identity, only its own session.